Command Menu

 apt install curl git nodejs npm -y

-Step 2: Choosing Your AI Deity
+Step 2: Choose Your AI Deity

 Two paths.
-One has a monthly billing cycle, the other has character.
+One has a monthly billing cycle.
+The other has character.

 Path A: The "I Have a Budget Line for This" Option (Claude Code)